Gentle Purging -Organizing and Decluttering Clothes: keep, trash, donate and …store. Alllowing yourself to store what you’re not ready to part with.

-Believe it or not this purge was one of the hardest jobs on my list for the One Room Challenge.
+Believe it or not this purge and decluttering my clothes was one of the hardest jobs on my list for the One Room Challenge.
 I think I prefer to paint, or build, or even clean.
 I know I prefer to shop or style.
 So, the good news is one major job is done.

-With a little Gentle Purging to sort out my clothes done, life really is a party!
+With a little Gentle Purging and decluttering my clothes life really is a party!